Happenings in Joy Scout Club

 Book Club: Remarkably Bright Creatures: January 27

-Hosted by one of our members, escape reality and join us in the FJC's book club!
+Hosted by one of our members, escape reality and join us in the JSC book club!
 Our next book will be Remarkably Bright Creatures by Shelby Van Pelt, a charming, witty, and compulsively readable exploration of friendship, reckoning, and hope that traces a widow's unlikely connection with a giant Pacific octopus.
 (And soon to be a Netflix movie with Sally Fields!).

 Past Club Events